 - protecting all exceptions from technological and contractual measures

 - extending the existing inter-library loan and document supply exceptions to all publishing formats

 - including a general orphan works exception.

-NSLA further acknowledges and supports work to promote and protect communal ownership of Indigenous cultural property and the principles of Indigenous Cultural and Intellectual Property (ICIP).
+NSLA further acknowledges and supports work on culturally appropriate guardianship, management, and access to Indigenous cultural property and the principles of Indigenous Cultural and Intellectual Property (ICIP).